bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/1 Solid solubility/how tie lines shift during cooling.md

 ![[Pasted image 20211112172029.png]]

-Here you can apply the [[lever rule]] to find that the amount of solid keeps increasing while the amou
+Here you can apply the [[lever rule]] to find that the amount of solid keeps increasing while the amount of liquid keeps decreasing as the temp drops, untill you cross the [[solidus line]] and it is 100% solid.